Key Takeaways

 Invest in Room Air Conditioners

-You can pair your room air conditioners with smart thermostat for mini-splits to equip them with smart capabilities.
+You can pair your room air conditioners with a smart thermostat for mini-splits to equip them with smart capabilities.
 These controllers automate your room climate and help maintain ideal temperature and humidity.
 You can also set daily/weekly schedules, track energy usage, and get helpful maintenance reminders.

 Your best choice to make any mini-split, window,